-The measures described below will be followed for the construction of the Riverside Solar Project to comply, to the maximum extent practicable, with the NYSAGM's Guidelines are detailed as follows.
+The measures described below will be followed for the construction of the Facility to comply, to the maximum extent practicable, with the NYSAGM Guidelines, and are detailed as follows.

-Before any topsoil is stripped, representative soil samples will be obtained from the areas to be disturbed.
-The soil sampling will be consistent with Cornell University's soil testing guidelines, and samples should be submitted to a laboratory for testing PH, percent organic material, cation exchange capacity, Phosphorus/Phosphate (P), and Potassium/Potash (K).
-The results are to establish a benchmark that the soil's PH, Nitrogen (N), Phosphorus/Phosphate (P), and Potassium/Potash (K) are to be measured again upon restoration.
-Should soil sampling not be performed, Riverside Solar Project will obtain fertilizer and lime application recommendations for disturbed areas at:
+• Before any topsoil is stripped, representative soil samples will be obtained from the areas to be disturbed.
+The soil sampling will be consistent with Cornell University's soil testing guidelines, and samples should be submitted to a laboratory for testing pH, percent organic material, cation exchange capacity, phosphorus/phosphate (P), potassium/potash (K), and nitrogen (N).
+The results are to establish a benchmark that the soil's pH, P, K, and N are to be measured again upon restoration.
+Should soil sampling not be performed, Brookside Solar, https://agriculture.ny.gov/system/files/documents/2019/10/fertilizer\lime\and\se eding\recommendations.pdf.

-https://www.agriculture.ny.gov/ap/agservices/Fertilizer_Lime_and_Seeding_Reco mmendations.pdf.